fanelenan7/rails-users-sessions-flash-cookies/readme.md

-# Sessions, Cookies, Errors, and Flash
+# Sessions, Cookies, Errors and Flash

 ## Learning Objectives

-- Contrast the use cases for cookies, sessions, and permanent storage.
+- Contrast the use cases for cookies, sessions, and permanent storage
-- Define and then access a session variable in a Rails application.
+- Define and then access a session variable in a Rails application
-- Add sign-in, sign-up, and sign-out functionality to a Rails application.
+- Add sign-in, sign-up and sign-out functionality to a Rails application

 ## [Setup & Logistics](setup.md)

-So far, we have a 3 model CRUD app, with:
+Today we'll begin with a three-model version on Tunr.
+Those models are...
 - Artists
 - Songs
 - Users

-You can sign up for an account by visiting <http://localhost:3000/users/new>

 ## Sessions